PawseySC/container-workflows/_episodes/06-hpc-shifter.md

 ### Using Shifter with a job scheduler ###

 Shifter is compatible with **SLURM**, the job scheduler installed on Pawsey HPC systems.
+In particular, SLURM job executor `srun` is compatible with `shifter run`, and the two syntaxes can be combined together.

 As an example, the following script uses a Ubuntu container to output the machine hostname: